Neural-PDE: A RNN based neural network for solving time dependent PDEs: Computer Experiments

-The invicid Burgers equation is hard to deal with in classical numerical PDEs due to the discontinuities (shock waves), which is leaded by the zero part on the right hand side.
-We use a finite difference scheme to create the training data and couple the velocity $u,v$ in to the input matrix.
-Our empirical results show that the Neural-PDE is able to learn the shock waves, boundary conditions and the rules of the fluid dynamics and predict $u$ and $v$ simultaneously.
+The invicid Burgers' equation is difficult to solve due to the discontinuities (shock waves) in the solutions.
+We use a upwinding finite difference scheme to create the training data and put the velocity $u,v$ in to the input matrix.
+Let $\delta x = \delta y = 10^{-2}, \delta t = 10^{-3}$, our empirical results (see Figure \ref{fig:Burgers_value}) show that the Neural-PDE is able to learn the shock waves, boundary conditions and the rules of the equation, and predict $u$ and $v$ simultaneously with an overall MSE of $2.3070\times 10^{-6}$.
+The heat maps of exact solution and predicted solution are shown in Figure \ref{fig:Burgers_heat}.

-\subsection{Example 4: Multiscale Modeling: Coupled Cahn–Hilliard–Navier–Stokes System}
+\subsection{Example: Multiscale Modeling: Coupled Cahn–Hilliard–Navier–Stokes System}

 Finally, let's consider the following $2D$ Cahn–Hilliard–Navier–Stokes system widely used for modeling complex fluids: